A Helpful Guide To Affordable Therapy Options

 When you call or text these organizations, you can speak to highly trained and compassionate individuals without the need for health insurance.
 Sometimes, they have personal experience with the concerns you’re facing and can guide you toward the next steps for treatment or support.
 However, it is important to note that these representatives are often unable to offer medical advice.

-In our online era, these free or low-cost digital resources can be an invaluable asset to your recovery journey, and more resources emerge every day.
+In our online era, these free or affordable digital resources can be an invaluable asset to your recovery journey, and more resources emerge every day.
 Consider contacting your doctor, therapist, support group leader, or another trusted resource for personalized recommendations for mental health services.

 iStock/SDI Productions